 If you are unable to make a scheduled speech time, you may still receive full credit for speech outlines if they are submitted online on time.
 If a speaker knows he/she cannot attend class the day of an assigned speech presentation, he/she can swap times with a classmate without penalty, first notifying the instructor.

-Late Work:
+Late Work and Late Arrival to Class: